microCore-VHDL/uCore-for-Cyclone-IV/README.md

 Its row of 4 LEDs is used for signalling.<BR>
 Input buttons can be read in the flag register.<BR>
-The SDRAM has been integrated in the design for a 64k x 16 memory size.
+The SDRAM has been integrated in the design for a 64k x 16 memory size. architecture files have been added for 16, 27, and 32 bit cell addressed machines.